sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>You cannot look forward if you are looking left and right.

 >it has been said that man is a rational animal.

 >I told myself, "All right, if you screw me, I'm going to screw you twice as hard."